Shatoya Ward looking to grow number of Purdue-bound students, partnerships

-The main staircase at the Purdue Polytechnic High School Schweitzer Center at Englewood is just that — a non-descript staircase with steps, handrails and wood-finished wall.
+When Shatoya Ward walks up the main staircase at Purdue Polytechnic High School Schweitzer Center at Englewood, she recalls an avid discussion with a student who saw meaning in that nondescript staircase with steps, handrails and wood-finished wall.

 “He was so serious about bringing his family back here to show them his picture.
 He is so proud that he is here.
 PPHS is a place where students can write their story.”